swiftlang/swift/docs/SIL.rst

-To handle cases where we want to use `struct_extract`_ in a consuming way, we instead are able to use the `destructure_struct`_ instruction that consumes the entire struct at once and gives one back the structs individual constituant parts::
+To handle cases where we want to use `struct_extract`_ in a consuming way, we instead are able to use the `destructure_struct`_ instruction that consumes the entire struct at once and gives one back the structs individual constituent parts::

      struct KlassPair {